gutierrezalex/gutierreza/resume.md

 #### Technical

-Strong HTML and CSS\
+- Strong HTML and CSS
-Workflow with OOCSS\
+- Workflow with OOCSS
-Knowledge of preprocessor languages—SASS\
+- Knowledge of preprocessor languages—SASS, SCSS
-Responsive design for various mediums\
+- Responsive design for various mediums
-Workflow with version control—git\
+- Workflow with version control—git
-Proficient with image editing tools—Adobe CS, Sketch and Figma\
+- Proficient with image editing tools—Adobe Apps, Sketch and Figma
+- Familiar with JavaScript—jQuery library
-Customization of WordPress publishing platform\
+- Customization of WordPress publishing platform
-Familiar with JavaScript—jQuery library\
+- Work with Bootstrap library

 #### Education